 The objective portions are online, time-restricted examinations.
 Unlike the quizzes, students will have only one attempt to complete the objective portions of the Midterm and Final Exams.
 Please make note of this important difference.
-The objective portion of exams will be graded automatically.
-Students will be able to see their scores immediately after submitting the exam.

 The essay prompts for the exams will become available during the exam availability period.
 The essay portions of these exams must be submitted via Canvas and will be checked for plagiarism using Turnitin.
 The essay portion of the exams should be approximately 500-750 words long.
-Please refer to the rubric within the assignment page for details on what criteria your exam essays will be evaluated on.